Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Language models and verbatim training-data extraction

 \section{Language models and verbatim training-data extraction}

 We give basic background and our notation for language models and decoding schemes (Appendix~\ref{app:sec:background:lm}).
-We then discuss background and related work concerning the state-of-the-art approach for measuring verbatim extraction---with both greedy decoding of the exact suffix, and probabilistic generation of the exact suffix under a non-deterministic decoding scheme (Appendix~\ref{app:sec:background:extraction}).
+We then discuss background and related work concerning the state-of-the-art approach for measuring verbatim extraction (Appendix~\ref{app:sec:background:extraction}).